smartstore/user-docs/en/getting-started/installing-smartstore/running-docker-images/running-smartstore-and-database-together-as-docker-containers.md

 ![](./attachments/smartstore-installation-mssql-en.png)

-> [!INFO]
+{% hint style="info" %}
-> Please be sure to change the default passwords and users on productive systems!
+Please be sure to change the default passwords and users on productive systems!
+{% endhint %}